Wendron: History

+Wendon CoE Primary School is located near the village church.

 Mining

 The Cornwall and West Devon Mining Landscape World Heritage Site is partly in Wendron parish.
 The earliest recorded record of mining is from 1326, where there was a mechanical tin smelter in the village of Penmarth.
 By the early 18th-century there were underground mines and in the 19th-century Wendron was an important tin-mining area.
 Severe unemployment was caused when mining declined and in 1878 the landowner, Lord Robartes, tried to help the unemployed by bringing uncultivated land into production.

 In 1883 there were just four mines working in the parish, but only one making a profit.
 Mengern Mine employed eighteen underground, around twelve on the surface dressing floors, and sold on average three tons of tin per month.
 New Trumpet was recently started and despite a lack of wealthy investors was expected to be successful.
 It was reported in March 1883 that the mine was producing excellent copper-ore and tin is expected below the copper, in the eastern part of the old Trumpet Consol sett.
 East Lovell was in debt to the tune of £5,100 and there was a proposal to sell the pumping engine and stamps, which were valued at £500.
 The fourth mine, The Lovell was drained by a water wheel in the Ninnis Valley with was said to be economical.